NCC staff in action, Quebec (Photo by NCC)

-The Quebec Region’s Leaders in Conservation (LIC) program has been developed for a special group within our large family of individual donors who help support our work throughout the province by donating $1,000 or more per year.
+The Quebec Region’s Leaders in Conservation (LIC) program has been developed for a special group of NCC supporters who donate $1,000 or more per year.

-Leaders in Conservation have access to an array of privileges that allow them to live the NCC experience to its fullest, including field trips to exceptional sites and invitations to interact with individuals who dedicate their lives to conservation.
+Leaders in Conservation have access to an array of privileges that allow them to live the NCC experience to its fullest.
+This may include field trips to exceptional sites and invitations to interact with individuals who dedicate their lives to conservation.

 To find out more, please contact us today.

 Report a turtle